University of Georgia Athletic Association

 He is married to the former Becky Pittard of Duluth, Ga.
 They have two grown children who live in Dallas, TX.; Son, Michael and daughter Mima, who is married to Chase Schavrda with one son Charlie.

 Returning to the University of Georgia Athletic Association in February 2008 as a major gifts officer, Jay Lowe now serves as Director of Development.
 His responsibilities include oversight of UGA Athletics’ major giving fundraising efforts, including facility projects, endowments and planned giving.
-From 2012-2015, Lowe oversaw the Athletic Association’s William C. Hartman Jr. Fund as well as identification, cultivation and solicitation of private and corporate financial support for the Athletic Association.
+From 2012-2015, Lowe oversaw the Athletic Association’s William C. Hartman Jr. Fund and the Georgia Baseball Fund.
 Prior to returning to UGA, Lowe served as the assistant director of development at Miami University in Oxford, OH, working directly with the annual fund and major gifts for the Red and White Club.

 While earning a bachelor’s of arts in journalism from UGA, Lowe served as a student-assistant in the Athletic Association’s Sports Communications office.
 In 1999, Lowe was awarded a graduate assistantship in Event Management from the Athletic Association and began work on his masters of education in sports management.
 Following completion of his master’s degree, Lowe served as operations assistant at Wake Forest University from 2000-2002.
 In mid-2002, Lowe accepted the position of event manager, summer camp coordinator and football travel coordinator at Northern Illinois University.
 Already having ties to the Southeastern Conference, Lowe then served as Director of Operations and Facilities in Vanderbilt University’s Department of Student-Athletics from 2003-2007.

-Born and raised in Winston-Salem, NC, Lowe is married to the former Courtney Alexander (BSEd ’05) of Lawrenceville, GA.
+Born and raised in Winston-Salem, NC, Lowe is married to the former Courtney Alexander (BSEd ’05, MEd ’12, EdS ‘15) of Lawrenceville, GA.
 The Lowe's live in Oconee County with their two wonderful daughters, Arabelle and Emery, and their three dogs, Salem, Sherman and Yoda.

 Jana White returned to the University of Georgia Athletic Association as Associate Director of Development in September 2012.
 Her responsibilities include oversight and sales of premium seating for football and men's and women's basketball as well the identification, cultivation, and solicitation of private and corporate financial support for the Athletic Association.